 RSI is so proud of its graduates the school invites them back to share their experiences via its vocational school blog.
 Here’s what grads are saying:

 “I really enjoyed getting into the nuts and bolts of it…literally just getting into the machines.
 That’s when I felt like I was really learning something, when I was working with my hands.” –Greg Mawson

 “The teachers were probably the best part.
 I still call one of my teachers, Jay Brooke, the refrigeration guy.
 He’s a character.
 He sticks out!
 That’s probably the best part.
 I can still call him.
 In fact, I could call any teacher and they would probably help me out.
 That’s actually pretty cool.
 The teachers control how you process the information, which was pretty incredible.
 Some of them have a great way of articulating themselves and making education very digestible, so the learning curve is shorter.” –Andrew Christian

 “One of the best things about the school is the different phases.
 You’re in a class for an entire month, learning one thing backward and forward, upside-down and right-side up.
 Then the next month, you move to the next phase and start learning another feature.
 They don’t throw a bunch of different things at you all at once.” –Joshua Voss

-What Is the Total Cost of the Program?
+What Can I afford the Cost of the Program?

-RSI’s financial aid advisors can help with finding the funding for school.
+RSI’s financial aid advisors can help with finding the funding for school for those who qualify.
 Whether federal grants or loans, scholarships, military educational benefits or private loans, there are many student resources out there to help pay for welding school.

 There are even scholarships for Arizona vocational students.